ValeriaMarras/SEIR_BRW/README.md

 ### 1. Generating Simulations

-Run `dataset_generation.py` to download snapshot files, calculate revision metrics like revision status and data age, and save the processed dataset.
+Run `dataset_generation.ipynb` to download snapshot files, calculate revision metrics like revision status and data age, and save the processed dataset.

-Run `simulation.py`: simulations will be saved in the `simulations_data/` folder.
+Run `simulation.ipynb`: simulations will be saved in the `simulations_data/` folder.

 ### 2. Validation and Forecast Generation

-After simulations are generated, run the `validation.py` script to:
+After simulations are generated, run the `validation.ipynb` script to:

 - Select the top 100 simulations based on MAPE.